Bug #20785

 but a trailing comma like that is just too wild for me; it totally breaks my intuitions about Ruby syntax, and I think it should be rejected.

-Updated by ktsj (Kazuki Tsujimoto) 30 days ago
+Updated by ktsj (Kazuki Tsujimoto) about 2 months ago

 - Assignee changed from ktsj (Kazuki Tsujimoto) to matz (Yukihiro Matsumoto)